Finding a Top Financial Advisor Firm in Reston, Virginia

 Unless directed otherwise by the client, AFAS will construct a globally diversified portfolio to hedge against market risks and volatility.
 The firm deploys a variety of investment strategies based on the client’s risk profile, goals and other considerations.
 These include long-term purchases, short-term purchases, trading, short sales, margin transactions and covered-call option writing.

 FJY Financial offers comprehensive financial planning and investment advisory services to individuals.
-It also works with corporate retirement plans.
-The firm currently holds more than $400 million in assets under management.
-It’s based in Virginia, but it also runs a branch out of Texas.
+It also works with pensions, profit sharing plans and charities.
+The firm is based in Virginia, but it also runs a branch out of Texas.

 FJY Financial Background